a10nik/dust-dot/1-thrift/readme.md

 sh thrift-get.sh
 ```

-After that you'll get your thrift-files generated and placed accordingly.
-Now you'll be able to:
+Now that you've got your Thrift-files generated and placed accordingly, you'll be able to:

 ```bash